You can contact Jay

 To the right is a thermal image of a window with a broken seal.
 Missing its gas the two panes are drawn together and the cooler air outdoors is visible as a purple area where they are nearly touching.
 We thermographers call this a bull's eye pattern.

 My recommendation: When a home is advertised as having efficient windows, ask the U-factor and what the solar gain is!
 You will impress, or befuddle, the sales people!
-And probably your construction supervisor too...
+And maybe your construction supervisor too...

 Comments